sing-group/ALTER/README.md

 ## Include the library in your project

 ### Maven project (recommended)
-Import our repository to your pom.xml file
+Import our repository into your pom.xml file
 ```
 <project>
     [...]